 There are all sorts of different types of face wash, and picking the right face wash for you largely depends on skin type.
-However, everyone should avoid cleansers with harsh ingredients like sulphates, artificial fragrances, parabens, and look for gentle cleansers made for daily use (not exfoliators!).
+However, everyone should avoid cleansers with harsh ingredients like sulphates, artificial fragrances, parabens, and look for gentle cleansers, like our So Clean! facial cleanser, made for daily use (not exfoliators!).
 Here’s are tips for picking the best face wash for your skin type.

 If you have oily skin, you’re prone to clogged pores caused by excess oil.
 You want to look for a cleanser that can help balance your skin’s natural oils and unclog your pores.
 The best ingredients for oily skin include tea tree oil, clays, charcoal, and green tea.

 Combo skin has the worst of both worlds, with some dry areas and some oily areas (usually the t-zone).
 Your cleanser needs to address both issues by using ingredients to help balance natural oils and that won’t overly dry your skin or lead to excess oil.
 Look for face cleansers that include aloe vera, hyaluronic acid, or tea tree oil.

 If you have dry skin, washing your face can leave your skin feeling ultra dry, flaking and tight.
 Be sure to use a cleanser that includes hydrating ingredients like aloe, glycerin, rosehip oil, or coconut oil.
 This will help your skin from feeling super dry and tight after you cleanse.

 Sensitive skin is prone to redness and irritation.
 You should avoid harsh products, and look instead for gentle, non-irritating ingredients like squalane, glycerine, and chamomile.

 Everyone’s skin is different, so there are some tips and recommendations that will work great for some people, and not for others.
 Knowing your skin type and using that knowledge to influence your face wash choices and skin care routine will go a long way to keeping your skin healthy and happy.